nasa/cmr-stac/scripts/validation/README.md

 # CMR-STAC Validator

-The script in this directory will crawl the provided CMR-STAC root catalog, validating all provider endpoints, all collections within a provier, and one Item from each Collection.
+The script in this directory will crawl the provided CMR-STAC root catalog, validating all provider endpoints, all collections within a provider, and one Item from each Collection.

 First, install the requirements: